 [B. An assisted living program may not knowingly employ an individual who has any criminal conviction or other criminal history that indicates behavior that is potentially harmful to residents, documented through either a criminal history records check or a criminal background check.]

-B..
+B. An assisted living program may not abuse, neglect, or financially exploit a resident..

 C. Reports of Abuse, Neglect, or Financial Exploitation.